What is Kickbox?

 - Make substantial progress on your idea by working through the activities included in the Kickbox.

-- Show your project at the Maker Takeover of the Moseley Center during Celebrate Week (late April) and at the Burlington Maker Faire (early May).
-QuickKick students will also display their project at these events.
+- Show your project at the Maker Takeover of the Moseley Center during Celebrate Week (late April).
+In 2021, this may be a virtual event.

 - Submit all your receipts and a spreadsheet with all your expenses.
 Return the Visa card with any remaining funds and equipment used in your project.